 The Detroit Red Wings organization has fallen on hard times for the first time in many, many years.
 But the sweater the players wear still harkens back to the history shared by the likes of Gordie Howe and Steve Yzerman, Ted Lindsay and Nicklas Lidström.

 The Red Wings have won 11 Stanley Cups in their illustrious history, the most by far of any Amerian franchise.
 And through it all, they have worn essentially the same sweater: red and white with the iconic winged wheel.

-The logo on its own is one of the best in the NHL, maybe in all hockey.
+The logo on its own is one of the best in the NHL, maybe in all sports.
 It both captures the team’s name and the city’s history, and it stands out perfectly on the white away sweater.
 As any hockey purist will tell you, white home sweaters used to be the norm, so for many Original Six teams, the away sweater feels more classic than the home, anyway.

 7) Arizona Coyotes Kachina

 There are few fashion items that can scream “the 1990s” and be absolutely gorgeous at the same time, but the Arizona Coyotes Kachina sweater does precisely that.
 This homage to a character from Pueblo Native American folklore debuted as the primary road sweater for the Coyotes’ first seven seasons, but even when they were away, they remained in the fans’ hearts.

-Last season, the Coyotes announced the long-awaited return of the Kachina sweaters.
+Prior to the 2018-19 season, the Coyotes announced the long-awaited return of the Kachina sweaters.
 “We’re thrilled to make our black Kachina jersey the official third jersey of the Arizona Coyotes,” Coyotes’ Owner Andrew Barroway said at the time.
 “These are iconic jerseys that are beloved by our fans and players.”
 They’re beloved around the NHL as well, and hopefully this time, they’re here to stay.
 They even graduated to being the team’s primary home jersey for the 2020-21 season, and prior to the present season, the team announced its intention to make the Kachina its main logo and debuted the white away jerseys pictured above.

 6) Calgary Flames Home